 CEP curriculum has been designed to cover all learning stages for primary-aged children and high school students.
 The curriculum is made up of:

 - For Kindergarten: Beginning with God – a one-year program of 40 introductory lessons from the Bible which assumes little prior knowledge.
-View the Beginning with God syllabus and lesson aims.
+View the Beginning with God Scope and Sequence.

 - Final year of primary school: Big Questions – a one-year program designed for students in their last year of primary school who are ready to explore some big questions, share their own opinions and investigate the Bible for themselves.
 The course tackles issues such as: What is God really like?
 What’s gone wrong with the world?
 Does God really care about me?
 How will I make choices about my future?
 What’s the purpose of my life?
 Big Questions may also be suitable for some Year 5 classes.
-View the Big Questions syllabus aims for Semester 1 and Semester 2.
+View the Big Questions Scope and Sequence for Semester 1 and 2.

 The lesson content works together in a cohesive flow, examining consistent themes, events and concepts from the Bible, with progressive learning outcomes at each level of the curriculum.

 In 2016 and 2017, the curriculum materials of SRE/RI classes in state schools were reviewed by Education Queensland and the NSW Department of Education.
 While these reviews were overwhelmingly positive towards the CEP Connect curriculum they did identify some specific examples where the material needs to be updated or improved.
 The Connect, Big Questions and Beginning with God curriculum materials were subject to a thorough review by an independent panel of education experts in time for their release across 2017–2019.
 Future internal reviews will be conducted on a rolling three-year cycle.

 The Think Faith high school curriculum is reviewed internally every two years.